 (1) On forms prepared by the Commission and available through its offices, each magistrate and municipal judge shall, not later than July 15, file with the Commission a sworn annual report of compliance for the reporting year.
 The compliance reporting form will be accompanied by filing fees as prescribed by the regulations of the Commission.

-(2) Magistrates and municipal judges who are members of the South Carolina Bar may show compliance with the CLE requirements of Rule 408, SCACR, by showing compliance with the continuing legal education and fee requirements of this rule.
-Provided, however, that these magistrates or municipal judges must still complete at least two (2) hours of approved CLE devoted to legal ethics/professional responsibility (LEPR) during each reporting year, and, effective July 1, 2013, at least once every three (3) reporting years, the member must complete one (1) hour of LEPR devoted exclusively to instruction in substance abuse or mental health issues and the legal profession.
+(2) Magistrates and municipal judges who are members of the South Carolina Bar may show compliance with the CLE requirements of Rule 408, SCACR, by showing compliance with the continuing legal education and fee requirements of this Rule.
+Provided, however, that these magistrates or municipal judges must still complete at least two (2) hours of approved CLE devoted to legal ethics/professional responsibility (LEPR) during each reporting year.

 (f) Non-Compliance.
-If it appears to the Commission that a magistrate or municipal judge has failed to comply with the requirements of this rule, the Commission shall notify the judge in writing by certified mail, addressed to the judge’s last known address.
-The judge shall then have 30 days after the mailing of the notice to file an affidavit in response.
+If it appears to the Commission that a magistrate or municipal judge has failed to comply with the requirements of this Rule, the Commission shall notify the judge in writing by certified mail, addressed to the judge's last known address.
+The judge shall then have thirty (30) days after the mailing of the notice to establish compliance with this Rule by filing his or her complete report of compliance and the required filing fee.
 The response may include documents demonstrating that the judge has cured the perceived deficiency.
-If after receiving the response, the Commission believes the judge has failed to comply with this rule, the Commission will report the matter to the Supreme Court.
-Upon finding the judge has failed to comply with this rule, the Supreme Court may suspend the judge, find the judge in contempt of court, or take any other action it deems appropriate.
+If after receiving the response, the Commission believes the judge has failed to comply with this Rule, the Commission will report the matter to the Supreme Court.
+Upon finding the judge has failed to comply with this Rule, the Supreme Court may suspend the judge, find the judge in contempt of court, or take any other action it deems appropriate.

 (g) Waivers.
-For good cause shown, the Commission may, in individual cases involving extraordinary hardship or extenuating circumstances, waive or modify the requirements of subparagraphs (b)(1)&(2) and (e)(1).
-When appropriate, and as a condition for any waiver or modification, the Commission may proportionally increase CLE requirements for the succeeding reporting year.
+For good cause shown, the Board or its designee may, in individual cases involving extraordinary hardship or extenuating circumstances, waive or modify the requirements of subparagraphs (b)(1), (b)(2) and (e)(1).
+The Board shall immediately inform the Commission of any such waiver.
+When appropriate, and as a condition for any waiver or modification, the Board may proportionally increase CLE requirements for the succeeding reporting year.